 In this blog series, we explore questions you should be asking as a candidate.

-In our last post, we talked about the candidate’s role for setting expectations in early interviews, and we explored the questions candidates should ask at the early stage of an interview process.
+In our last article, we talked about the candidate’s role for setting expectations in early interviews, and we explored the questions candidates should ask at the early stage of an interview process.
 As a reminder, candidate questions in the early stage should focus primarily on information gathering and make a good first impression.

 For this post, we will set the scene for what typically happens in the second stage of interviews, and we’ll suggest questions you might want to ask when interviewing with hiring managers or other key stakeholders.
 Unlike the last blog, we won’t go into a lengthy explanation for each suggested question, but rather we’ll focus on the profiles of different interviewers at this stage, what they are looking for, and what you can ask to progress your chances of getting an offer.